simonoxen/plastimatch/doc/sphinx/getting_started.rst

 DCMTK (optional)
 ^^^^^^^^^^^^^^^^
 DCMTK is needed for mondoshot and a few other small utilities.
 On Unix, it is a breeze, but Windows can be tricky.
+My experience is that the pre-built binaries don't seem to work, and you will get the best results if you build it yourself.
-Here is a rough guide how to compile and use on windows:
+Here is a rough guide how
+to compile and use on windows:

 #.
-Download 3.5.4
+Download and unpack source code for 3.5.4
 #.
-Optionally, edit the CMakeLists.txt file distributed by dcmtk.
-   Delete (or comment out) the sections beginning with "settings for Microsoft Visual C", and "settings for Microsoft Visual C++" (I think this is required when building shared library version on MSVC 2005, but not required for static library on MSVC 2008).
+Run CMake - set WITH_LIBPNG, WITH_LIBTIFF, WITH_ZLIB to OFF
 #.
 Build
 #.
-Install
+Install - this will create a directory "dcmtk-3.5.4-win32-i386"
+   with the same parent as the source directory
 #.
-Tell plastimatch to use the install directory
+Run CMake on plastimatch - set DCMTK_DIR to the install directory

 I once was able to use the contributed md-libraries (with VC 2005), but can no longer figure out how to do this.